Building An Offroad Trailer From Non-Offroad Plans

 Now to the original question.
 “Is it better to buy the “4′ x 6.5′ – 2500# – Off-Road Trailer Plans” and enlarge it, or buy plans for another and beef it up?

 We do not recommend expanding a trailer as much as required if you start with the 4′ x 6.5′.
 Read here for what is OK.
 It is much better (and safer) to start with trailer plans for something too big and reduce a little.
-So, since we want a 5′ x 10′, let’s start with that, then build an offroad trailer.
+So, since we want a 5′ x 10′, we can start with that, then build an offroad trailer.

 The 5′ x 10′ – 2000# – Lightweight Camper Chassis is for a camper chassis.
-If that’s what you are building, at 2000 lbs or less, then that is the right place to start.
+If that is what you are building, at 2000 lbs or less, then that is the right place to start.
 Lift it a little, upsize the axle with large tires, and it will work great.
 This can be a great build for an offroad camper trailer, like a teardrop or square drop.

-The same is true for our 6′ x 8′ -or- 6′ x 10′ trailers.
+The same is true for our 6 x 8 -and- 6 x 10 trailers.

 Build It Well